-If James Bond were a journalist and not a spy, Q would give him a Livescribe Pulse Smartpen.
+If James Bond were a journalist, not a spy, Q would give him a Livescribe Pulse Smartpen.

 It’s a larger than average ball-point pen with a built-in microphone and digital audio recorder.
 This allows you to record audio while taking notes.

 An audio recorder built-in to a pen makes it ideal for interviewing people.
 But it gets better.